-- Store prescription pain medications out of reach of kids, family and guests.
+- Store medications out of reach of kids, family, and guests.

-- Know where your prescription pain medications are at all times.
+- Know where your medications are at all times.

-- Keep prescription pain pills in the original bottle with the label attached, and with the child-resistant cap secured.
+- Keep prescribed medications in the original container with the label attached and the child-resistant cap secured.

-- Keep track of how many prescription pain pills are in your bottle so you are immediately aware if any are missing.
+- Keep track of the number of pills that are in your prescription so you are immediately aware if any are missing.

-- Dispose of all unused and expired prescription pain medications properly.
+- Dispose of all unused and expired medications properly.
 Proper storage and disposal of all medications is essential to health and safety.

 Just as pharmacies have expectations to protect and maintain their inventory of prescription pain medications, consumers should do the same.

-Proper disposal of prescription pain medications reduces the impact on the environment and lessens the chance they will be abused by the public.
+Proper disposal of medications reduces the impact on the environment and lessens the chance that they will be misused or abused.

-If you maintain emergency storage, consult with your doctor about the shelf life of your prescription pain medications and ensure they are in a safe, yet accessible, location.
+If you maintain medical emergency storage, consult with your doctor about the shelf life of your medications and ensure they are in a safe, yet accessible, location.